9 Digital Value Drivers for Businesses

 Whether you move to e-commerce right away or not, make sure you exist online.
-Your brand needs to have an online presence which your customers can resonate to.
+Your brand needs to have an online presence with which your customers can resonate to.

 Branding is important because people purchase on emotions.
-When it comes to say, clothing lines, you’ll find that your customers are looking for a unique identity, which is why, how you position your boutique is crucial to its success.
+When it comes to saying, clothing lines, you’ll find that your customers are looking for a unique identity, which is why, how you position your boutique is crucial to its success.
 It plays a vital role in identifying and connecting with your target audience.
 If your boutique is not positioned as a unique brand, then it’s just another clothing store; there’s nothing that separates it from its competition.

 2. Target Audience

 While branding and awareness fixate a unique image for your brand, it also facilitates in narrowing down who your ‘customers’ really are:

 3) The restaurants they are more likely to visit

 4) The sort of “interests” they have

 These are a few of the details which enable you to specify your potential buyers and help you reach out to them effectively.

 Now that you know how to narrow down your potential customer pool, let’s move on to their buying habits.
 Most consumers make buying decisions based on factors such as price, quality, and preconceived notions.
 Without a unique brand identity, you have no control over preconceptions and therefore you are more likely to compete on pricing factors.
 If you have any plans of expanding your business, this is not a wise approach – cheap does not outsell quality.

 So, what can you do now, which stands out?
 Something which outsmart your competitors in the market?
 Join the e-commerce tide and reap the first-mover advantage!
 Instead of fighting overpricing and location, why not bring convenience to your customers?
 Take the product to your buyers.
 Let the products hunt the customers instead of keeping it the other way around.
 Break the traditional clutter!
 Delivery providers such as Chaldal, Akhoni, and Kaymu have already joined the league!